OpenRailAssociation/osrd/front/README.md

 This is an implementation reference for all map concerns.
 It aims to display all layers and propose a ready-to-use map component reference.
 When adding a new common layer inside an application map component, please add it first to this application.

-### Isolated space-time chart for research needs `customGET/`

-_EXPERIMENTATION_ This application, which is not intended to remain as is, is a space-time graph fed by external data, to be used for thesis work on optimization.

 ## Common components `/src/common`